As the end of support for SAP ECC looms, the option of migrating to SAP…

 - A dedicated SAP Basis admin is more economical.

-Anyone can study the technical fundamentals of SAP Basis, but without business insight and soft skills, they can’t meet the needs of an ever evolving company.
-Symmetry is the only SAP Basis Support and Managed Services provider that trains our technicians to communicate and collaborate with every level of our clients’ organization, from technical administrators to C-level executives.
+Anyone can study the technical fundamentals of SAP Basis, but without business insight and soft skills, they can’t meet the needs of an evolving company.
+An experienced, well-trained SAP Basis administrator will take the time to communicate with executives, managers and end users.
+They do this so they can engineer the system to meet the company’s unique business needs, and is the Symmetry approach to Basis.
+We are an SAP Basis Support and Managed Services provider that trains its people to engage in communication and collaboration with all levels of our customer’s organization, from IT admins to the C-suite.
 That keeps everyone on the same page, so complex cloud and IT infrastructure projects stay on-schedule and free of costly setbacks.